The Pain Left Behind: Reflections on a Medical Mission and an Island’s Overwhelmed Nurses

 In fact, I will meet with such a group of students this afternoon as I speak on a panel in the ethics class at my nursing alma mater.
 I, and other colleagues on this panel, want to encourage and inspire.
 But we will also be telling the students about the challenges we have encountered in situations involving moral distress, ethical dilemmas, and personal burnout.
 We will present situations when we felt that what we were doing at the bedside was not meaningful because we were only prolonging suffering—or, in other cases, so full of emotion and significance that it felt overwhelming to process.

-We want to present the reality of nursing to these students, not to shatter their idealism, but to push them towards meaningful self-awareness from the start of their nursing career so that they are not caught off-guard by the degree to which they […]
+We want to present the reality of nursing to these students, not to shatter their idealism, but to push them towards meaningful self-awareness from the start of their nursing career so that they are not caught off-guard by the degree to which they will be […]

 2018-01-18T10:04:09-05:00December 8th, 2017|Nursing|2 Comments